philipqnguyen/data-structures/README.md

 ### Stack

-Stack inherits from Singly Lists and in addition to the inherited methods, the following methods are also available:
+Stack inherits from LinkedList and in addition to the inherited methods, the following methods are also available:

 - #push(data)
 - #pop